MicroEJ Runtime

 The Kernel & Features semantic (KF) extends the runtime for managing Multi-Sandboxed Applications.

-Please refer to the Kernel & Features Specification for more details, the Multi-Sandbox capability of the Core Engine and more generally the Kernel Developer Guide chapter.
+Read the Kernel & Features Specification (KF) for more details, the Multi-Sandbox capability of the Core Engine and more generally the Kernel Developer Guide chapter.

 Scheduler